A Guide to Handling Autistic Meltdowns

 Emotional stressors such as frustration, anger, or disappointment can also trigger an autism meltdown.
 People with autism may have difficulty regulating their emotions and may struggle to communicate their feelings effectively.

-What Does an Autism Meltdown Look Like?
+What Does an Autistic Meltdown Look Like?

 • Crying or screaming